segmentio/aws-okta/README.md

 $ aws-okta add
 ```

 This will prompt you for your Okta organization, custom domain, region, username, and password.
 These credentials will then be stored in your keyring for future use.
-Note: please use custom domain to remote .okta.com domain

 ### Exec